m4r35n357/ODE-Playground/README.md

 There is a fairly extensive collection of nonlinear ODE examples already implemented, in the file tsm.py, and in the tsm-\*-*.c files.
 The list includes systems due to Lorenz, Rossler, Thomas, Bouali, Rabinovitch-Fabrikant, Sprott, and many others.

+## Accuracy of solutions
+Rather than estimating local error using the usual Taylor Series method, I have provided a clean numerical simulation (CNS) shell script, that makes it easy to run a "better" simulation alongside.
+The differences can be plotted for easy visual comparison.

 ## Scanning for chaos the simple way

 There have been significant recent developments in automated testing for chaos, in particular from Gottwald & Melbourne http://www.maths.usyd.edu.au/u/gottwald/preprints/testforchaos_MPI.pdf and Wernecke, https://arxiv.org/abs/1605.05616.